3dim-computational-imaging/3dim-website/content/publication/xu-2019-3d/index.md

 ---
-title: 'Complex dielectric function of H-free a-Si films: Photovoltaic light absorber'
+title: 3d surface measurement and analysis of works of art

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- E Marquez
-- manuel-ballester
-- M Garcia
-- M Cintado
-- AP Marquez
-- JJ Ruiz
-- SM Fernández
-- E Blanco
+- Bingjie Xu
 - florian-willomitzer
+- Chia-Kai Yeh
+- Fengqiang Li
+- Vikas Gupta
+- Jack Tumblin
+- Marc Walton
-- AK Katsaggelos
+- Oliver Cossairt

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list
 author_notes: []

-date: '2023-02-01'
+date: '2019-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2024-05-08T23:10:28.954254Z'
+publishDate: '2024-05-08T23:10:28.685719Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- article-journal
+- paper-conference

 # Publication name and optional abbreviated publication name.
-publication: '*Materials Letters*'
+publication: '*2019 53rd Asilomar Conference on Signals, Systems, and Computers*'

-doi: "10.1016/j.matlet.2023.134485"
+doi: "10.1109/IEEECONF44664.2019.9048720"

 # Summary.
 An optional shortened abstract.
 summary: ''